 Twelve Cheetah Cubs Born at Smithsonian Conservation Biology Institute

-Mama cheetahs, Happy & Miti, each gave birth to cubs.
+Two mama cheetahs, Happy & Miti, each gave birth to cubs at the Smithsonian Conservation Biology Institute in Front Royal, Virginia.
 Ten of the twelve born survived making this the largest influx of cheetahs ever at SCBI.
 It doubled the population of cheetahs at the facility!
 Both mothers are reportedly doing well and proving to be attentive to the 10 surviving healthy cubs, which have all been successfully nursing.
-THere are five female cubs and five males cubs!
+There are five female cubs and five males cubs!
 Congrats to Happy & Miti!

 Wild Cheetah Populations are at less than 8,000 November 2016 In the scientific journal of the National Academy of Sciences a study of wild cheetahs was published.